eove/orca/docs/revocation.md

-If the offline CA has been compromised, excluding the offline root CA, the following script should be run in a ceremony to revoke the intermediate offline CA's certificate:
+If the a CA signed by an offline CA has been compromised (excluding the offline root CA), the script `revoke-certificate.sh` should be run in a ceremony to revoke the CA's certificate.
-`templates/authenticated/revoke-certificate.sh`

 You should then regenerate all children CAs (but not end device certificates)

-If the online CA has been compromised, the following script should be run in a ceremony to revoke the offline CA's certificate:
+If the root CA has been compromised, then you need to contact anyone relying on it and warn them to stop trusting it.
-`templates/authenticated/revoke-certificate.sh`

-You should then regenerate all children online CAs (but not end device certificates)
+Then revoke all CAs under it using the script `revoke-certificate.sh`.
+Finally you should create a whole new PKI to replace the old one.

+> [!Important]
+> If the root CA is ever compromised.
+You **must** find how it happens and fix the problem.\
+> Maybe it's a unknown weakness in O.R.CA, maybe O.R.CA is not suited for your organisation or maybe it's something completely different !\
+> The important part is that if you don't fix the issue, it **will** happen again !